NVFL/Sleep-Age-Dementia/README.md

 ### The Models

-To promote the sharing of resources, we provide the pre-trained models described in the paper.
+To promote the sharing of resources, we provide the pre-trained age estimation model ('age_estimator.json') and final risk prediction model ('risk_predictor.pkl') described in the paper.

 ### Scripts